RMMoreton/goLearn/README.md

 		// Type assert b back to an Sint. bb, ok := b.(Sint)
 		if !ok {
-			// Do something to save yourself
+			// Do something to save yourself, or just panic("AHHHH!!!!")
 		}
 		// In this example, higher value means higher priority. if int(a) > int(bb) {